LucasGoncSilva/lipsum/README.md

 <h2 align='center'>:star: Features :star:</h2>

+- [ ] Protect account with MFA.
-- [x] Save different services, even more than one save per services (e.g. two Instagram's accounts)
+- [x] Save different services, even more than one save per services (e.g. two Instagram's accounts).
-- [x] Save login's info for each saved service, such as email, username and password
+- [x] Save login's info for each saved service, such as email, username and password.
-- [x] Edit saved secrets once they get altered on the respective service
+- [x] Edit saved secrets once they get altered on the respective service.
-- [ ] Export your secrets to your email (the same used for login in this app)
+- [ ] Export your secrets to your email (the same used for sign up in this app).
-- [ ] Generate locally pseudo-random passwords as platform suggestion
+- [ ] Generate locally pseudo-random passwords as platform suggestion.
+- [ ] See general informations about your credentials with dashboard.

 ```mermaid